 The right to personal privacy was not legislated until the national Privacy Act in 1983 that regulated the collection, use and disclosure of personal information by the federal government.
 The 1996 Freedom of Information Act (FOIP) allows individuals to restrict and correct federally held information.
 With the advent of new forms of technology and social media, the federal Personal Information Protection and Electronic Documents Act (PIPEDA) was passed in 2000.
 While PIPEDA covers federal agencies and inter-provincial issues, each province has legislation for private information held by the province.
-Alberta's Personal Information Act (2001) and the 1995 Freedom of Information and Protection of Privacy Act (FOIP) address most privacy issues in the province.
+Alberta's Personal Information Protection Act (PIPA) passed in 2004, Health Information Act (2001) and the 1995 Freedom of Information and Protection of Privacy Act (FOIP) address most privacy issues in the province.